DavesCodeMusings/school-coding-lab/docs/identify_rpi.md

 ___

 Most modern Raspberry Pis are about the size of a credit card and look like the photo with a few minor differences in the HDMI and USB port arrangement.
-If the board you're looking at is quite a bit smaller or has fewer than four USB ports, it probably won't be suitable.
+If the board you're looking at is quite a bit smaller, has fewer than four USB ports, or has fewer than four mounting holes, it probably won't be suitable.

 The notable exception is the Raspberry Pi 400 which is a computer built into a red and white keyboard.
 It's less common, but if you've got one, hang on to it.
 It can do everything a Raspberry Pi 4 can do.